nighres/nighres/CONTRIBUTING.md

 The `conda-nighres.yml` specifies the version of ALL the dependencies.

-This can be generated with `conda env export > conda-nighres.yml`.

-Note that if you do this you will need to

 The minimalist version of this file would look like this:

 ```yml